paularah/k8s/service-account/notes.md

  ### N/B:

 k8s `ReuestTokenAPI` has sort of replaced the default service behaviour.
-This largely the JWT tokens associated with service accounts are not time bounded( no expiry)
+This largely due to the JWT tokens associated with service accounts are not time bounded( no expiry)

 Now a token is no longer created and associated with a service account any longer.
 You have to do that associate manually by `k create token <service-account-name>`.
 This is a standard JWT token and you can in the duration.